-The "third next available appointment" is an industry standard measure for access and is most commonly used to assess access for providers that operate on an "appointment only" basis.
+The "third next available appointment" is an industry standard measure for access and is most used to assess access for providers that operate on an "appointment only" basis.
 It should be noted that behavioral health providers often offer services outside this model, including group sessions, or in some cases utilize services from provider types that may not maintain a schedule in an electronic health record (EHR), e.g., a peer specialist.

-Wait times appeared to trend downward in early 2023 but have now appeared to stabilize in late 2023.
-Additional data is needed to confirm.
-We will continue to monitor this in future reports.
-Additionally, due to the nature of the data (self-reported by approximately half of contracted providers) it is difficult to extrapolate accurate findings.
+Wait times appeared to trend downward in early 2023 but have now appeared to stabilize in late 2023 and early 2024.
+However, due to the nature of the data (self-reported by approximately half of contracted providers) it is difficult to extrapolate accurate findings.